 Coffee is a very personal thing to a lot of people.
 They’re looking for the perfect brew.
 They want to bring the gourmet coffee shop experience to their own kitchens.

 Coffeedesk helps them do that in a unique way.

-Instead of the usual blog, Coffeedesk has invested into building something else.
+Instead of the usual blog, Coffeedesk has invested in building something else.
 They’ve created some of the best content marketing examples we’ve seen.
 They’ve done it with basic but functional interactive tools that help people find the perfect coffee.

 Coffeedesk creates lots of quizzes that are fun to take and informative.
-The quizzes gently guide the consumer back to a specific coffee, tea or accessory.
+The quizzes gently guide the consumer back to a specific coffee, tea, or accessory.
 These quizzes allow Coffeedesk to offer very personalized recommendations.

 As they do, they learn more about their target customers.

 That’s valuable information even if the person doesn’t buy.